 High altitude regions of the world include the Himalayas (Asia), Andes (South America), Rocky Mountains (North America), Alps (Europe) and the Caucasus (Europe/Asia).

 Popular high altitude destinations for UK travellers include: Everest Base Camp and the Annapurna Circuit in Nepal (5,380m); Mount Kilimanjaro in Tanzania (5,895m); the Inca Trail in Peru (max ~4,200m); Aconcagua in Argentina (6,960m); Mount Kinabalu in Malaysian Borneo (4,095m) and Mount Fuji in Japan (3,776m).

 Cities located at high altitude include: Lhasa, Tibet (3,658m); La Paz, Bolivia (3,630m); Cuzco, Peru (3,399m); Quito, Ecuador (2,819m); Bogotá, Colombia (2,644m); Addis Ababa, Ethiopia (2,408m) and Johannesburg, South Africa (1,750m).
 The Country Information pages highlight if there is a point of elevation over 2,500m in a country.

 Risk for travellers

-Epidemiological studies of altitude illness report marked variation in prevalence, mainly as a result of methodological differences.
+Studies of altitude illness report marked variation in prevalence, mainly as a result of the different ways these studies were performed.
 Approximately 9-25 percent of unacclimatised individuals ascending to 2,000-3,000m develop AMS compared to 35-50 percent of those ascending to 3,500-4,500m [4-6].
 HACE and HAPE are much less common than AMS.
 Both are extremely rare below 2,800m and seem to occur at an incidence of around 1-2 percent at altitudes between 4-5,000m .